 4d.
 Checking interface properties with ifconfig

 ifconfig is a command-line utility which prints and configures information about interfaces configured on your computer.
-Please use ifconfig to find out:
+Please use ifconfig to find out (and answer the corresponding questions in your report):

 1. What are the layer 3 and layer 2 addresses of the interface your computer uses to send traffic to the public Internet?